Prag8855/aab/content/guides/german-health-insurance.md

 ## Public health insurance

-89% of Germans have [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^2] It's often the only option.
+89% of Germans have [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^2] It's often your only option.

-Public health insurance is provided by non-profit insurance funds called *[[Krankenkassen]]*.
-It's not provided by the state.
-The cost and coverage is almost the same for all *Krankenkassen*.
+Public health insurance is provided by [non-profit insurance funds](/glossary/Krankenkasse), not by the state.
+The cost and coverage are almost the same for all public health insurers.

 ### Cost of public health insurance